 For example, data protection and segregation are some of the most significant concerns when using cloud systems.
 Administrators may want to configure separate instances for specific teams, such as finances, HR, or legal departments, who deal with confidential data that cannot be exposed to everyone inside and outside the company.
 With Atlassian Cloud, it is possible to set up separate instances for external partner teams.

-Breaking down into the details, the guarantee to back their word on cloud security, Atlassian supports cloud with the following series of certifications and procedures:
+Breaking down into the details, the guarantee to back their word on cloud security, Atlassian supports the cloud with the following series of certifications and procedures:

 The Atlassian Cloud computing offering for enterprises also allows users to customize environments according to their needs: configuring instances with specific Atlassian Marketplace apps or creating a specific set of project configurations.
 It can be achieved using Forge.
+As well

 To extend and customize your Atlassian tools in the cloud, remember that its Marketplace has more than 1,000 apps, including Projectrak for Jira and Exporter for Jira.
 In addition to that, Atlassian is working alongside the creators of the most popular apps to ensure they offer the same functionalities, support, security, and reliability that you expect from the tools in other types of hosting in the cloud.